lordmulder/MUtilities/README.md

 * `src/` &ndash; source code files, required for building the MUtilities library (third-party code in `src/3rd_party/`)
 * `test/` &ndash; unit tests, based on Google Test framework
 * `tmp/` &ndash; temporary files, automatically generated during the build process

+# Example

+Here is a minimal example on how to use the *MUtilities* library in your project:

+    //MUtils
+    #include <MUtils/Global.h>

+    int main(int argc, char **argv)
+    {
+        qDebug("Random number: %u\n", MUtils::next_rand_u32());
+    }

+## Build Notes

+* In order to use the *MUtilities* library in your project, your build environment must have already been set up for building Qt-based projects.
+Setting up Qt is *not* covered by this document.
+* Additionally, make sure that *MUtilities'* `include/` directory is contained in your "Additional Include Directories" and that the *MUtilities'* `bin/` directory is contained in your "Additional Library Directories".
+* Finally, make sure that your project links against the `MUtils32-1.lib` library file.
+For each build configuration you have to pick the proper **.lib** file from the correspnding `bin/<platform>/<config>/` directory!
+* If your projects intends to use the *MUtilities* library as a **static** library, then the macro `MUTILS_STATIC_LIB` *must* be added to your project's "Preprocessor Definitions".

 # API Documentation